-The District of Columbia led the nation in per capita income at $81,882, followed by Connecticut, Massachusetts, New York, and New Jersey; Missouri ranked 37th in the U.S for per capita income.
+Per capita income in Missouri was $55,159 in 2021, a 6.7 percent increase from 2020.
+The District of Columbia again led the nation in per capita income at $96,873, followed by Massachusetts, Connecticut, New York, and California.
+The per capita income for the U.S. was $63,444 in 2021.

-Missouri’s per capita income annual growth rate of 3.6 percent was only .2 percentage points lower than the national average of 3.8 percent from 2017 to 2018.
-West Virginia had the highest per capita income annual growth at 5.5 percent.
-States that also had relatively high levels of per capita income growth in 2018 included Washington (5.3 percent), New York (5.0 percent), Illinois (4.9 percent), and Wyoming (4.7 percent).
-Per capita income is presented in nominal dollars for this analysis, which means it has not been adjusted for inflation.
+Missouri’s per capita income growth generally tracks with the national average.
+The 2021 annual growth rate of 6.7 percent is 0.6 percentage points lower than that of the national average.
+California and Nebraska had the highest per capita income annual growth at 9.2 percent.
+States that also had relatively high levels of per capita income growth in 2021 included Indiana (8.6%), South Dakota (8.5%), North Dakota (8.3%), Florida (8.3%) and Illinois (8.3%).
+In this analysis, per capita income is presented in nominal dollars which means it has not been adjusted for inflation.

-Source: Bureau of Economic Analysis
+Source: U.S. Bureau of Economic Analysis

 Note: All dollar estimates are in current dollars (not adjusted for inflation).
 Calculations are performed on unrounded data.

 Last updated: March 23, 2022—preliminary statistics for 2021; revised statistics for 2010-2020.